Rising-Stars-by-Sunshine/STATS201_Polina/code/Readme.md

 # Machine Learning Algorithms
 For this project, we will utilize two machine learning algorithms frequently used for the similar research purposes: BERT (Bidirectional Encoder Representations from Transformers) and Multi-Task Learning (MTL).
+The effectiveness of this MLAs in hypothesis testing comes from the initial definition: BERT processes text bi-directionally, considering both the left and right contexts of each word, allowing the model to capture complex dependencies and relationships within the text.
+Additionally, BERT is pre-trained on a massive amount of data, allowing it to capture general language features effectively, and its semantic understanding can be particularly helpful in distinguishing between factual information and rumors and objective or biased publication.

 ## Sample code for data query (generated with the help of ChatGPT 3.5):
 ```python